vladshablinsky/uliq/README.md

 TODO
 ====

-- [  ] support different options, use OptionParser
+- [x] support different options, use OptionParser
-- [  ] use db or use json's or smth?
+- [x] use db or use json's or smth?
 - [ ] if db, import should be supported
+- [ ] relative path
+- [ ] allow using default list
+- [ ] not so dirty
-- [  ] others
+- [ ] what if create the same list twice???